 One of the very few new bits of information we did learn from Comic-Con?
 The script is already underway.

-Geoff Johns, chief creative officer at DC, spoke to the press before the Warner Bros. presentation on Saturday.
+Geoff Johns, chief creative officer at DC, spoke to the press before the Warner Bros. presentation in July 2017.
 His simple quote sadly doesn’t tell us much: “I’m working right now on the Wonder Woman 2 script.
 I just started.”